pi-star-2025/pi_star/rock_candy.md

 As soon as you know this, this is good enough

-You big toes are like spider webs, keeping track of your moon crater games.
+Your big toes are like spider webs, keeping track of your moon crater games.

 With all this information and other information in pi_star, you can fill in your third eye forever with the webs of your toe nails.